markqvist/Reticulum/README.md

  - Fully self-configuring multi-hop routing
  - Asymmetric RSA encryption and signatures as basis for all communication
  - Perfect Forward Secrecy on links with ephemereal Elliptic Curve Diffie-Hellman keys (on the SECP256R1 curve)
- - Reticulum uses the [Fernet](https://github.com/fernet/spec/blob/master/Spec.md) specification for encryption to group destinations and on links
+ - Reticulum uses the [Fernet](https://github.com/fernet/spec/blob/master/Spec.md) specification for encryption on links and to group destinations
     - AES-128 in CBC mode with PKCS7 padding
     - HMAC using SHA256 for authentication
     - IVs are generated through os.urandom()
  - Unforgeable packet delivery confirmations
  - A variety of supported interface types
  - Efficient and easy resource transfers
- - A simple and easy-to-use API
+ - An intuitive and easy-to-use API

 ## Where can Reticulum be used?
 On practically any hardware that can support at least a half-duplex channel with 1.000 bits per second throughput, and an MTU of 500 bytes.
 Data radios, modems, LoRa radios, serial lines, AX.25 TNCs, amateur radio digital modes, free-space optical links and similar systems are all examples of the types of interfaces Reticulum was designed for.